 Let me close by repeating what I ended with at the end of the last post (please reread that last section there, before commenting here.)

 These posts are about finding what's new in CF2018.
-I really don't want to discuss old, tired arguments, debates, complaints, etc. about CF in general (features, pricing, oustanding bugs, etc.) or Adobe (how they're managing CF, how they're marketing it, etc.) or the CF market (how hard it is to find people, how some people have left CF, how no one you know uses it, etc.).
-I just don't want to have that re-hashed here.
+I really don't want to see or discuss old, tired arguments, debates, complaints, etc. about CF in general (features, pricing, oustanding bugs, etc.), or about Adobe (how they're managing or marketing CF, or failing to, etc.), or about the CF market (how hard it is to find people, how some people have left CF, how no one you know uses it, etc.) I just don't want to have that re-hashed here.
 At all.
 It's not the place.
 Take such comments to the Adobe blog posts about CF2018 that I pointed to in Part 1.